YosephM/GettingAndCleaningData/CodeBook.md

 6. This data set is then aggrigated by taking the mean of the measurment variables for each subject and activity type to produce the final dataset

 ## Code Book
-The Following are the final list of variables
+The Following are the final list of variables.
 ###  ID Variables
 * subject
 * activity
 ### Measurment variables